kircherlab/CADD-SV/README.md

 The `scored/` directory is the stable user-facing output location.
 The `beds/` directory contains Snakemake intermediates and the workflow's native output.
+Sequence-only intermediates are BED-shaped for compatibility with SegmentNT and feature generation, but the final sequence-only score TSV does not report synthetic `chr`, `start`, or `end` columns.
+It includes an `id` column only when the input TSV supplied IDs.

 Main score columns: